udacity/frontend-nanodegree-arcade-game/README.md

 # FROGGER ARCADE GAME

 ## 1. About
 This is a take on the classic arcade game Frogger.
-It was completed as part of the Udacity FrontEnd Nanodegree requiring HTML, CSS, JS and Canvas.
-The image resource management and a basic loop engine was provided prior to starting the project.
+It was completed as part of the Udacity FrontEnd Nanodegree, requiring HTML, CSS, JS and Canvas skills.
+The image resource management file and a basic loop engine file (that was worked on later by myself) was provided prior to starting the project.

 ## 2. Run